ninenines/cowboy/guide/routing.md

 HostMatch = "[...]ninenines.eu".
 ```

-Finally, if a binding appears twice in the routing rules, then the
+If a binding appears twice in the routing rules, then the match
-match will succeed only if they share the same value.
-This copies
+will succeed only if they share the same value.
+This copies the
-the Erlang pattern matching behavior.
+Erlang pattern matching behavior.

 ``` erlang
 PathMatch = "/hats/:name/:name".